 Can you showcase how to use Error Handling in SIFT and handle different error cases?
 So Error Handling in SIFT is quite simple, it's not complex.
 So we already have an enum available in the SIFT called Error and on the top of that we can define our own custom enum like API error or some specific error.
 And we can define another use case like invalid response format or internal server errors and like that or maybe custom error.
 So we can define different use case and once we get that kind of error from the APIs then we can accordingly, according to the cases defined in the enum, we can simply handle our cases inside the application.
 So this is the standard way.
 So first we need to define the enum with the error cases like invalid JSON format, invalid request, invalid data or like no internet connection and all.
 So we can define all the cases and according to that case we can handle the error inside the application.

-So, network layer abstraction is basically what we do, we need to create a protocol oriented base the network layer, so let's suppose we are working with the authentication and we have to create the authentication network layer, so first we will define a protocol for the authentication network layer and on the top of that protocol we will create a service and if any API, oh sorry, if any class is consuming that particular network layer then we will simply tell them to use the protocol, not the actual service.
+So, network layer abstraction is basically what we do, we need to create a protocol-oriented base for the network layer.
+So let's suppose we are working with authentication and we have to create the authentication network layer.
+So first, we will define a protocol for the authentication network layer, and on top of that protocol, we will create a service.
+If any API, or if any class is consuming that particular network layer, then we will simply tell them to use the protocol, not the actual service.

 Yes, so in this code, basically, this view, a specific view, is a random view.
-It is a list of items, but initially, the items is basically, it's an empty, okay.
-So item is basically empty, so it is not going to render anything.
-Eventually, it is going to crash the application because the item does not have any object in it.
-It's just a nil initially.
-So that is the problem with it.
+It is a list of items, but initially, the items are basically empty.
+So, the item is empty, and it is not going to render anything.
+Eventually, it is going to crash the application because the item does not have any object in it's just nil initially.
+So, that is the problem with it.

 Take care.

-So, I have used MVVM besides MVC, so MVVM, the benefit of using MVVM over the MVC is that, so MVVM basically increase the separation of concern and also increase the testability and separate the basically business logic from the view.
-The problem with the MVC is that you have to write every logic and everything inside the controller itself that become very huge and messy and by using MVVM, we can clearly separate our business logic from the views and basically the logic layer is clearly separate from the view itself, so that define basically the separation of concern and improve the testability and improve the reusability and yes, so that is the most of the benefit by using like using MVVM over the MVC.
+So, I have used MVVM besides MVC, so MVVM, the benefits of using MVVM over MVC are that, MVVM basically increases the separation of concern and also increases the testability and separates the business logic from the view.
+The problem with MVC is that you have to write every logic and everything inside the controller itself, which becomes very huge and messy.
+By using MVVM, we can clearly separate our business logic from the views and the logic layer is clearly separate from the view itself, which defines the separation of concern and improves the testability and reusability.
+That is the most of the benefit of using MVVM over MVC.

-So, we can, so there are like couple of ways to debug an application which basically crashing intermittently.
-So, in the Xcode, in the Xcode breakpoint navigator, there is a tool available in the Xcode called breakpoint navigator in that there is a specific type of breakpoint that is called exceptional breakpoint and we will hit that breakpoint, we will add this breakpoint and we will run the application and as soon as the crash is going to happen, it will automatically stop it at the specific line of code where exactly causing the crash.
-So, in that way, we can debug this intermittent crash issue in the iOS application and this is the easiest way of debugging it.
+So, we can use like a couple of ways to debug an application which is basically crashing intermittently.
+In Xcode, in the Xcode breakpoint navigator, there is a tool available called the breakpoint navigator.
+In that, there is a specific type of breakpoint called an exception breakpoint.
+We will hit that breakpoint, add it, and run the application.
+As soon as the crash is going to happen, it will automatically stop at the specific line of code where the crash is exactly occurring.
+So, in that way, we can debug this intermittent crash issue in the iOS application, and this is one of the easiest ways of debugging it.

-So, to implement a biometric authentication, we already have the framework available from the Apple and in that there are two kinds of biometric authentication available for the older devices, it's a Touch ID and for the newer devices like iPhone 10, 11, 12 it's a Face ID.
-So, there are two types of biometric authentication available and we already have the native library available from the Apple and we can implement those in order to implement the authentication feature, biometric authentication, either it's a Face ID or Touch ID, it's quite simple and straightforward.
+So, to implement a biometric authentication, we already have the framework available from Apple.
+In that, there are two kinds of biometric authentication available for older devices: Touch ID, and for newer devices like the iPhone 10, 11, 12, it's Face ID.
+So, there are two types of biometric authentication available.
+We already have the native library available from Apple, and we can implement those in order to implement the authentication feature, either Face ID or Touch ID, which is quite simple and straightforward.